openlattice/openlattice-help-site-old/faq.md

 ## How can I schedule a demo?

 Feel free to [reach out](mailto:{{site.email}}) to our Customer Success Manager if you're interested in scheduling a phone call or webinar for your team.
+We also have some of our demo videos online that you can [view here](/demos/).